 NOAA recognizes four different groups: cetaceans (whales, dolphins, and porpoises), pinnipeds (seals, sea lions, and walruses), sirenians (manatees and dugongs), and marine fissipeds (polar bears and sea otters).
 The Marine Mammal Center separates polar bears and sea otters into five groups.

-Here I present to you the four (or five) groups of marine mammals.
+Here I present the four (or five) groups of marine mammals.

-All species of marine mammals are protected in the United States by the Marine Mammal Protection Act of 1972.
-Climate change, habitat loss, and illegal hunting are just some of the threats they face, and many marine mammals are considered endangered species.
+All marine mammals are protected in the United States by the Marine Mammal Protection Act of 1972.
+Climate change, habitat loss, and illegal hunting are some of the threats they face, and many marine mammals are considered endangered.

-The cetaceans’ family comprises of whales, dolphins, and porpoises.
-They all belong to the order cetacean, which is a word derived from the Latin language and translates to ‘a large sea mammal.’
+The cetaceans family comprises whales, dolphins, and porpoises.
+They all belong to the order cetacean, a word derived from the Latin language and translated to a large sea mammal.

 The cetaceans occupy all oceans in the world and many large rivers.
-The smallest marine mammal in this family is the hector’s dolphin while the largest is the blue whale.
+The smallest marine mammal in this family is the hector’s dolphin, while the blue whale is the largest.